Surrey Theatre: History

 When Elliston returned in 1827, the theatre's fortunes changed.
 In 1829, Douglas Jerrold's melodrama Black-Eyed Susan, with T. P. Cooke as William, the nautical hero, ran for over 300 nights, which was extraordinarily successful for the time.
 Elliston made his last appearance at this theatre on 24 June 1831, twelve days before he died.
-Osbaldiston then took over and, among other plays, produced Edward Fitzball's Jonathan Bradford; or, the Murder at the Roadside Inn, which ran for 260 nights.
+David Osbaldiston then took over and, among other plays, produced Edward Fitzball's Jonathan Bradford; or, the Murder at the Roadside Inn, which ran for 260 nights.
 Productions of Dickens dramas, among others, followed.
 Ira Aldridge, the first successful black actor, appeared here in the 1840s.
 C. Z. Barnett's adaptation, A Christmas Carol; or, The Miser's Warning played in 1844.
 Richard Shepherd, who succeeded Alfred Bunn in 1848, remained at the theatre until 1869 and established its reputation for 'rough-and-tumble' transpontine melodrama.

 On 29 January 1865, during the last scene of the pantomime Richard Coeur de Lion, a fire began above the chandelier.
 The audience evacuated safely, but before the cast could leave the entire theatre was plunged into darkness, as the gas supervisor cut the gas supply to prevent an explosion.
 Panic ensued backstage, but the cast were led to safety through the burning scenery by the efforts of Green (acting manager), Rowella (the 'clown'), Evans (the 'pantaloon'), Vivian (the 'sprite') and others.
 The cast, still in their flimsy stage clothes, were conveyed to their lodgings in a fleet of cabs, provided by the police.
 In less than ten minutes the interior was ablaze, and the theatre was burnt down shortly after midnight.

 A new theatre, designed by John Ellis, seating 2,161 people in four tiers, opened on 26 December 1865.
 Little of note took place until 1881, when George Conquest took over, staging melodramas, many of them written by himself, and pantomimes.

 The Surrey flourished until his death in 1901.
+For a time during the war and after it hosted the Fairbairn Opera Company, claimed to be the first subsidised opera company.
 The theatre was remodelled by Kirk and Kirk, as a music hall, but did not prosper, becoming a cinema in 1920.
 It finally closed in 1924, and the building was demolished in 1934.
 The site is now occupied by modern flats.